Tipoca/scaml/README.md

 > "Road-map" is another expression of "promises almost never fulfilled in time".

-### 1.2 Green Goods
+### 1.2 Fortune Telling

-1.2 "Green Goods" will support the next protocol upgrade of Tezos, mainly covering Michelson's ZK sapling opcodes.
+1.2 "Fortune Telling" will support the next protocol upgrade of Tezos.

 ## Further information